3gpp-chatbox/backend/processed_data/registration_analysis.md

 {
   "element1": "UE",
   "element2": "AMF",
-  "relationship": "UE communicates with AMF for registration and mobility management via the N1 interface."
+  "relationship": "The UE communicates with the AMF over the N1 interface for registration and mobility management."
 }

 ## Triggers